 accreta experience: Megan Moody

-“Accreta Experiences” is a National Accreta Foundation produced series where accreta survivors write articles in their own words sharing their placenta accreta experiences and learnings.
+“Accreta Experiences” is a National Accreta Foundation produced series where accreta survivors write articles sharing their placenta accreta experiences and learnings in their own words to help those newly diagnosed.
 The first article in our series is written by percreta survivor Megan Moody, read what she has to say about how to plan for your physical and emotional recovery.